mdl0100/4883-Software-Tools-Lopez/Assignments/A08/README.md

 - [X] Include Python code for the FastAPI application and any additional files.
 - [X] A README.md Document explaining the API endpionts and their usage
 - [ ] A brief report summarizing the implementation process, challenges faced, and any additional functionalities you may have added.
-- [ ] Any instructions should be included in your readme (how to run your code)
+- [X] Any instructions should be included in your readme (how to run your code)

 ### Instructions
 1. Install the packages in the [requirements.txt](requirements.txt) file

-2. Run main to start the API.
-The API will be hosted on localhost:5000.
+2. Run `./main.py` to start the API.
+The API will be hosted on `localhost:5000`.
 The API can be accessed through a browser.
      - If program gives error: Error loading ASGI app.
 Could not import module "api"

-        then run this command:
+        then run command:
     `uvicorn main:app --reload --port 5000`

 3. Use the following API routes to access the data you are interested in.